-The Organization distributed gifts in-kind to its partners totaling approximately \$528 million during 2023.
-Of these amounts, approximately \$286 million was shipped directly from the donor to the Organization's partners.
+The Organization distributed gifts in-kind to its partners totaling approximately \$532 million and \$528 million during 2024 and 2023, respectively.
+Of these amounts, approximately \$297 million and \$286 million were shipped directly from the donor to the Organization's partners during 2024 and 2023, respectively.

-NOTE K - RETIREMENT PLANS
+NOTE K - FUNCTIONAL ALLOCATION OF EXPENSES